Penland Photography Studio Information

 Supplies and Materials

 The school maintains a comprehensive hazardous waste program and asks that you limit the materials you bring to campus to those classified as non-toxic.
 The material must be in its original packaging.
-A $10/person environmental fee will be assessed for classes generating hazardous waste.
+A $2 or $10/person environmental fee will be assessed for all classes.
 In order to limit the hazardous waste generated in the studios, we cannot allow students to bring toxic materials outside of the class supply list into studios.

 Toolkits that contain lenses, timers, negative carriers and grain focusers are provided at no cost for each enlarger.
 At the beginning of each session, students are assigned an enlarger kit for which they assume responsibility throughout the session.
 Any damaged or lost tools will billed to the student at the end of the session.